rebeam-org-zz/pandocker/README.md

 3. ``--user `id -u`:`id -g` `` - run as the same user in the container as the host.

-4. `pandocker:latest`
+4. `--cap-add=SYS_ADMIN` is to allow enough permissions for puppeteer to run.
+This isn't required for pandoc.

+5. `pandocker:latest` to select the image.

-The remaining arguments go to to `pandoc` running in the container:
+The remaining arguments go to the container:

+1. `pandoc` to run the pandoc tool.
+Since we support both pandoc and puppeteer for converting html to pdf we need to specify the command rather than having a fixed entrypoint.

-1. `--standalone` - generate a full file (e.g. for html it includes the header).
+2. `--standalone` - generate a full file (e.g. for html it includes the header).

-2. `--mathjax` - use mathjax to display maths in html.
+3. `--mathjax` - use mathjax to display maths in html.

-3. `--lua-filter /filters/graphviz.lua` - use a LUA filter in the container that provides graphviz diagrams as SVG in html files, embedded PDF in latex (e.g. when producing PDF files), and 300-dpi PNG images in other formats (e.g. docx).
+4. `--lua-filter /filters/graphviz.lua` - use a LUA filter in the container that provides graphviz diagrams as SVG in html files, embedded PDF in latex (e.g. when producing PDF files), and 300-dpi PNG images in other formats (e.g. docx).

-4. `-H /styles/default-styles-header.html` - include the default CSS styles built into the container in html output, where they are embedded as a script tag.
+5. `-H /styles/default-styles-header.html` - include the default CSS styles built into the container in html output, where they are embedded as a script tag.
 Note that this means this css is included in the html, but note that if you use mathjax the html will still contain external links to a CDN.
 See [this page](https://devilgate.org/blog/2012/07/02/tip-using-pandoc-to-create-truly-standalone-html-files/) for more details.

-5. Finally, `example.md` should be replaced with your input Markdown file, and `out/example.html` with your output file.
+6. Finally, `example.md` should be replaced with your input Markdown file, and `out/example.html` with your output file.
 Here we use the `out` directory, which is ignored by git.

 ## TODO